elijahmuraoka/ImageProcessor/README.md

 # ImageProcessor

 # Design Overview
-**public interface IPCommand** This class represents any command that can be executed on a specific image.
+**public interface IPCommand:** This class represents any command that can be executed on a specific image.

-**public class VerticalFlip implements IPCommand**
-* This class represents the command that is used to flip an image vertically.
+* **public class VerticalFlip implements IPCommand:** This class represents the command that is used to flip an image vertically.

 **public class HorizontalFlip implements IPCommand**
 * This class represents the command that is used to flip an image Horizontally.